skeswa/denim/README.md

 ## Pitch

 So, you know how pretty much each modern, garbage-collected language feels eerily like the others lately?
 I think it is because they are converging on the same features and concepts; they all have first-class functions, co-routines, and data classes now.
 The only difference between one of these languages and another _really_ is the ecosystems and platforms that they can hook into.
 Go gets you into the cloud and terminal ecosystems, while JS/TS gets you into the browser and to the edge.
-Swift and Kotlin get you onto phones, and with C# you're on an Xbox.
+Swift and Kotlin get you onto phones, and with C# you can ship on an Xbox.

 And it got me thinking: **if the languages we use to write our apps are this similar, why on earth are we writing the same logic over and over again**.
 Why can't we write most of our logic, constants, and types once, and important them anywhere?
 What if there was a language purely design to be imported in other languages?